 Dr. Dan Fogel, CEO, Founder SP3, Founder and Former Director: Graduate Programs in Sustainability, Wake Forest University

 Dr. Fogel specializes in strategic management, especially innovation processes in firms, including those located in emerging and transition industries.
 His publications include six books and several research articles on organizational topics.
 He has worked as a consultant with such organizations as General Electric, Motorola (Brazil), Lockheed Martin, Lucent (Brazil), TESS (Brazil), AT&T and Bank of America.
 His awards include research grants and several Teacher of the Year awards, a Fulbright Scholarship to Brazil, the 1988 Yoder-Heneman Award, and several times the Distinguished Professor Award.

 Meet the Mentors

-I am currently an undergrad at Wake Forest University pursuing a major in Finance and minors in Economics and Politics & International affairs.
-On-campus I am involved in several activities including Project Pumpkin, Wake N' Shake, student advising, and a greek organization (Chi Omega).
-While I am currently based in Massachusetts, I spent most of my childhood and adolescence growing up in Germany and Australia due to my father's entrepreneurial background.
+Undergraduate student at Wake Forest University pursuing a major in Finance and minors in Economics and Politics & International affairs.
+She's involved in several activities including Project Pumpkin, Wake N' Shake, student advising, and a greek organization (Chi Omega).

-I am an undergraduate at Wake Forest University majoring in Finance with a minor in Politics & International Affairs.
-I have completed internships at Bank of America, AT&T, and South State Bank.
-I aspire to become the Chief Financial Officer of a Fortune 500 company.
+Undergraduate at Wake Forest University majoring in Finance with a minor in Politics & International Affairs.
+She has completed internships at Bank of America, AT&T, and South State Bank.
+Zarriea aspires to become the Chief Financial Officer of a Fortune 500 company.

 How to Apply: